Is This A Noun Or Pronoun

 Common Mistakes and Confusions

 One common mistake is confusing possessive pronouns with contractions.
-For example, "its" (possessive pronoun) is often confused with "it's" (contraction of "it is").
+So naturally, for example, "its" (possessive pronoun) is often confused with "it's" (contraction of "it is").
 Another frequent error is using the wrong form of a personal pronoun, such as using "me" instead of "I" in the subject position.

 Another area of confusion involves indefinite pronouns.
 Some indefinite pronouns (like everyone, everybody, someone, and somebody) are singular and require singular verbs, even though they refer to a group of people.
-For example, "Everyone is happy" (not "Everyone are happy").
+To give you an idea, "Everyone is happy" (not "Everyone are happy").

 Trends and Latest Developments